syncfusion-content/javascript-docs/js/Chart/Axis.md

 **None**

-When the value of **rangePadding** property is **none**, padding will not be applied to the axis.
-This is also the default value of rangePadding.
+When the value of the **rangePadding** property is **none**, padding can not be applied to the axis.
+This is also the default value of the rangePadding.

 {% highlight js %}